 Data field Description Required for Pre-existing Derivatives Transaction identifier The unique transaction identifier as provided by the recognized trade repository or the identifier as identified by the two counterparties, electronic trading venue of execution or clearing agency.
-Y Master agreement type The type of master agreement, if used for the reported derivative. Ν Master agreement version Date of the master agreement version (e.g., 2002, 2006).
-Cleared Indicate whether the derivative has been cleared by a clearing agency.
-Intent to clear Indicate whether the derivative will be cleared by a clearing agency.
-Clearing agency LEI of the clearing agency where the derivative is or will be cleared. l Y (If available) Clearing member LEI of the clearing member, if the clearing member is not a counterparty.
-Clearing exemption dicate whether one or more of the counterparties to the rivative are exempted from a mandatory clearing N quirement.
-Broker/Clearing intermediary LEI of the broker acting as an intermediary for the reporting counterparty without becoming a counterparty.
-Electronic trading venue identifier LEI of the electronic trading venue where the transaction was executed.
+Y Master agreement type The type of master agreement, if used for the reported derivative.
+N Master agreement version Date of the master agreement version (e.g., 2002, 2006).
+N Cleared Indicate whether the derivative has been cleared by a clearing agency.
+Y Intent to clear Indicate whether the derivative will be cleared by a clearing agency.
+N Clearing agency LEI of the clearing agency where the derivative is or will be cleared.
+Y (If available) Clearing member LEI of the clearing member, if the clearing member is not a counterparty.
+N Clearing exemption Indicate whether one or more of the counterparties to the derivative are exempted from a mandatory clearing requirement.
+N Broker/Clearing intermediary LEI of the broker acting as an intermediary for the reporting counterparty without becoming a counterparty.
+N Electronic trading venue identifier LEI of the electronic trading venue where the transaction was executed.
 Y

 Inter-affiliate Indicate whether the derivative is between two affiliated entities.
-(If av Collateralization Indicate whether the derivative is collateralized.
+Y (If available) Collateralization Indicate whether the derivative is collateralized.
 Field Values: Fully (initial and variation margin required to be posted by both parties); Partially (variation only required to be posted by both parties); One-way (one party will be required to post some form of collateral); Uncollateralized.
-Identifier of reporting counterparty LEI of the reporting counterparty or, in case of an individual, its client code.
-Identifier of non- reporting counterparty LEI of the non-reporting counterparty or, in case of an individual, its client code.
-Counterparty side Indicate whether the reporting counterparty was the buyer or seller.
+N Identifier of reporting counterparty LEI of the reporting counterparty or, in case of an individual, its client code.
+Y Identifier of non- reporting counterparty LEI of the non-reporting counterparty or, in case of an individual, its client code.
+Y Counterparty side Indicate whether the reporting counterparty was the buyer or seller.
 In the case of swaps, other than credit default, the buyer will represent the payer of leg 1 and the seller will be the payer of leg 2.
-Identifier of agent reporting the derivative LEI of the agent reporting the derivative if reporting of the derivative has been delegated by the reporting I counterparty.
-Jurisdiction of reporting counterparty If the reporting counterparty is a local counterparty under the derivatives data reporting rules of one or more provinces of Canada, indicate all of the jurisdictions in which it is a local counterparty.
-(If av Jurisdiction of non-reporting counterparty n-reporting under the derivatives data reporting rules of one or more Y provinces of Canada indicate all of the jurisdictions in (If availab A. Common Data These fields are required to be reported for all derivatives even if the information may be entered in an Additional Asset Information field below.
+Y Identifier of agent reporting the derivative LEI of the agent reporting the derivative if reporting of the derivative has been delegated by the reporting counterparty.
+N Jurisdiction of reporting counterparty If the reporting counterparty is a local counterparty under the derivatives data reporting rules of one or more provinces of Canada, indicate all of the jurisdictions in which it is a local counterparty.
+Y (If available) Jurisdiction of non-reporting counterparty If the non-reporting counterparty is a local counterparty under the derivatives data reporting rules of one or more provinces of Canada, indicate all of the jurisdictions in which it is a local counterparty.
+Y (If available) A. Common Data These fields are required to be reported for all derivatives even if the information may be entered in an Additional Asset Information field below.
 A field is not required to be reported if the unique product identifier adequately describes the data required in that field.
-Unique product identifier Unique product identification code based on the taxonomy of the product.N
+Unique product identifier Unique product identification code based on the taxonomy of the product.
+N